 A good picture of David with his beautiful walls.
 The rafters are 4 x 12 Douglas Fir shipped over from Washington.

-Should you be interested in more information about cordwood building, please feel free to visit my website www.cordwoodconstruction.org, my Facebook page www.facebook.com/cordwoodconstruction and check out my Cordwood Online Bookstore (specializing in ebooks and print) by clicking on the picture of my latest book.
+Should you be interested in more information about cordwood building, please feel free to visit our website www.cordwoodconstruction.org, the Facebook Group page facebook.com/groups/cordwoodconstruction and check out my Cordwood Online Bookstore (specializing in ebooks and print) by clicking on the picture of my latest book.

 Aloha and Mahalo!